Gr-1m/pyIngo/README.md

 > This is a Golang library that allows you to use Python-like syntax in your Golang code.
 > It provides a set of data types and built-in functions commonly found in Python, …
+>
+> It is also a structure that is frequently used, saving the need to repeatedly build wheels in subsequent work

 ## Install: